elendil95/dotfiles/README.md

 7 Put **xsettingsd &** in the autogen script and profit!

-7.5 Use PCManFM as file manager my dude, miss me with that Ranger gay shit
 ## Get Window names to set individual floating layout
 xlsclients -l